Jewish girl defends the Protestant’s ‘Lord’s day of rest’!

 Photo: – Miss Millie Orpen, who as a common informer is suing the Haymarket Capitol Limited, in London, England, for damages in opening their premises under the Sunday Observance Act which prohibits public entertainment in the Sabbath, made a hurried dash to her home, attempting to avoid pressmen and photographers, on July 15th., in London.
 Miss Orpen is shown above (nearest the camera) with her mother, as they arrived at their home.

-In the first of the trials Sir Patrick Hastings for the defence who thought he could wrap it up as there was “no such person” said he would call one witness – Miss Millie Orpen.
+In the first of the trials Sir Patrick Hastings for the defense who thought he could wrap it up as there was “no such person” said he would call one witness – Miss Millie Orpen.

 A smart young woman, wearing a small black velvet hat and black dress, who answered to the name of Miss Millie Orpen, then entered the witness box.

 Sir Patrick asked her: “You were until December 8th last Miss Millie Oppenheim”?

 “Have you changed your name”? — “Yes”.
 “How”? — “By deed poll”.